ManasiPawar263/Basic-Statistics-Level-2-set-3-/README.md

 I.	The sample size of the survey should at least be a fixed percentage of the population size in order to produce representative results.

-             Answer:  False, the produce representative results are depends on sample size
+Answer:  False, the produce representative results are depends on sample size number of sample size rather than percentage of the population
-                             Number of sample size rather than percentage of  the population Size.
+         size.
 A sample of n>= 30 is considered a sufficiently large amount.

 II.
 The sampling frame is a list of every item that appears in a survey sample, including those that did not respond to questions.

 Answer: True.

 III.
 Larger surveys convey a more accurate impression of the population than smaller surveys.